-Survivors of sexual violence are denied justice
+Survivors of sexual violence across the Americas are denied justice

 The report, which analyzes the gaps and loopholes in the laws on sexual violence in the Americas that allow for potential impunity for perpetrators of sexual violence crimes, focused on examining the legal definition of rape (particularly the existence of any requirement to show additional force or violence to prove rape), the existence and application provisions which discriminate against adolescents, and other legal provisions which impede access to justice for sexual violence survivors such as statutes of limitation and laws permitting marital rape.

 The research revealed that sexual violence laws across the countries studied effectively deny justice to survivors of sexual violence due to protection gaps in the laws particularly:

 - Limited definitions of sexual violence, which contribute to Impunity for perpetrators